shalomb/shalomb/cv/cv.md

 * As an Infrastructure Engineer:
-  Participating in team scrums to develop, deliver and advance PaaS offerings in an _aaS_ fashion to complement and enrich the Openstack IaaS (e.g.
+  Participating in team scrums to develop, deliver and advance PaaS offerings in an _aaS_ fashion to enrich and advance the Pan-Net platform (e.g.
    DBaaS,
    LBaaS,
-   FaaS,
-   Big Data/NoSQL,
    Service Monitoring,
-   Log Management,
+   Log & Event Management,
    Data Archival,
-   Disaster Recovery).
+   Disaster Recovery,
+   etc).
 * As a Technical Lead:
   PaaS architecture definition,
   agile roadmap alignment,